mauricioirace/lumino-tests/README.md

 npm run test
 ```

-Be aware that running the whole test suite may take a while.
+Please be aware that running the whole test suite may take a while.

 At end of the execution you should see an output similar this one: